 (4) Confirming the attendance at zone, region, and district functions

 (5) Checking to see if multiple charter applications submitted at one time from one district

-(6) Gathering reports from the district governor, first and second vice district governors, zone chairpersons, region chairpersons concerned GMT or GLT Coordinator, and any other district or multiple district leader.
+(6) Gathering reports from the district governor, first and second vice district governors, zone chairpersons, region chairpersons concerned GAT Coordinators, and any other district or multiple district leader.

 (7) Contacting the International Directors from the area to verify the existence of the club and to solicit their comments.